NavdeepBrar03/LinuxAssignment3/Assignment3.md

-# Debian 12 Server Initialization on DigitalOcean
+# How  to create a Debian 12 Server on DigitalOcean

 **1. Droplet Setup Process**
 - **DigitalOcean Login:** Access your account on the DigitalOcean platform.